Background pattern

 Axura is used in the treatment of patients with moderate to severe Alzheimer's disease.

-Do not take Axura
+Do Not Take Axura

-Warnings and precautions
+Warnings and Precautions

 • if you have a history of epileptic seizures (convulsions)

-• if you have recently had a myocardial infarction (heart attack), if you suffer from congestive heart failure or if you have uncontrolled hypertension (high blood pressure).
+• if you have recently suffered a myocardial infarction (heart attack), if you suffer from congestive heart failure or if you have uncontrolled hypertension (high blood pressure).

-Children and adolescents
+Children and Adolescents

-Taking Axura with other medications
+Taking Axura with Other Medicines

-Inform your doctor or pharmacist if you are using, have recently used or may need to use any other medication.
+Tell your doctor or pharmacist if you are taking, have recently taken or might take any other medicines.

 • amantadine, ketamine, dextromethorphan